hyphenOs/hyphenos-blog/content/2017/fast-vector-operations.md

 And a few collateral benefits -

 1. Had an actual use-case for studying `cProfile` rather than trying some simple 'hello world!' stuff.
-2. Learnt about a beautiful tool [gprof2dot](https://github.com/jrfonseca/gprof2dot), when trying to find out more about the actual call-graphs and find out the culprits.
+2. Learned about a beautiful tool [gprof2dot](https://github.com/jrfonseca/gprof2dot), when trying to find out more about the actual call-graphs and find out the culprits.
 It's worth checking out.